Cover Product Spotlight: Compound Finance

 In the retail banking sector the rise of neobanks, such as Revolut, has re-defined convenience: fast transactions (typically a few seconds, as opposed to days), mobile phone banking meets UI (user interface) design, fast and real online chat help (OMG what? … yes honestly, no more talking with answerphones!).

 OK, so how convenient is crypto?
-(Possibly the subject of another article, let us know in the comments below if you’d like this) For now, let’s stick to how can we make financial protection convenient?
+(Possibly the subject of another article) For now, let’s stick to how can we make financial protection convenient?

 At Neptune Mutual, everything we create follows the four core design principles: